awanmbandi/realworld-google-cloud-projects/README.md

-# Migrating From Amazon S3 To GCP GCS
+# Migrating Data From Amazon S3 To GCP GCS